-Furthermore, the bill introduces new sections that allow participants in the community treatment program to be eligible for the home arrest program and requires the Department of Corrections to submit an annual report to key government officials detailing findings and recommendations for improving the program.
-This report would also include data on the number of women participating in the program, thereby enhancing transparency and accountability.
+Furthermore, the bill establishes that participants in the community treatment program are eligible for the home arrest program and requires the department to submit an annual report to key government officials detailing findings and recommendations for improving the program, as well as including participation statistics in public reports.
+These changes aim to enhance the support and oversight of the community treatment program, ensuring better care and accountability.

 Statutes affected: